A. R. Murugadoss: Career

 During his college days, Murugadoss was active in cultural events, particularly in mimicry and drawing.
 He subsequently became a cinephile watching up to seven films a week in his hometown and started writing jokes as well.
 After Ananda Vikatan published them, Murugadoss began to think of becoming a story writer.
 At Bharathidasan University he started to write sketch comedies and acted in them.
 After college he tried to join the Madras Film Institute, but was rejected.
 Nevertheless, Murugadoss stayed in Chennai in multiple functions.
-First he became an assistant writer of P. Kalaimani and wrote dialogues for the Tamil film Madurai Meenakshi.
+First, he became an assistant writer of P. Kalaimani and wrote dialogues for the Tamil film Madurai Meenakshi.
 He became assistant director of Ratchagan (1997) for half of the film and continued as assistant script director for the Telugu film Kalusukundam Ra.
 Murugadoss then worked with S. J. Surya for the film Kushi.

 In 2003, he contemplated making a film titled Varathan with Vikram in the lead role for producer Oscar Ravichandran, but later moved on to other projects.

 S. J. Suryah recommended Murugadoss to Ajith Kumar for directing his debut film, Dheena.
 His next films were Ramana, Ghajini, and Stalin.
 His fifth film was Ghajini, which was a Hindi remake of his same-titled 2005 film and marked his Bollywood debut.
-It released on 25 December 2008 and became the first Bollywood film to gross over ₹100 crore domestically.
-His next Tamil film 7aum Arivu, was released on Diwali 2011 and was more successful outside India than in Tamil Nadu.
+It released in 2008 and became the first Bollywood film to gross over ₹100 crore domestically.
+His next Tamil film 7 Aum Arivu, was released in 2011.
 Murugadoss signed a deal with Fox Star Studios to produce two Tamil films.

-In 2012, he directed the action thriller Thuppakki, starring Vijay and produced by S. Dhanu released on Diwali 2012 to mostly positive reviews and became the fourth Tamil film to enter the ₹100 crore club after Enthiran.
-Thuppakki collected over ₹180 crores as reported by producer.
+In 2012, he directed the action thriller Thuppakki, starring Vijay and produced by S. Dhanu released in 2012 to mostly positive reviews and became the second Tamil film to enter the ₹100 crore club domestically alone after Enthiran.
+Thuppakki collected over ₹180 crores end of its run as reported by the producer.
 He also directed the Hindi remake of the film, Holiday: A Soldier Is Never Off Duty.
 In 2014, he was the writer and producer for the fantasy film Maan Karate starring Sivakarthikeyan which was directed by his former assistant Thirukumaran.

-In 2014, he directed the action drama Kaththi starring Vijay and produced by Lyca Productions released on Diwali 2014 and emerged as one of the top-grossing films in Kollywood for 2014, collecting an estimated ₹131 crores.
+In 2014, he directed the action drama Kaththi starring Vijay and produced by Lyca Productions released in 2014 and emerged as one of the top-grossing films in Kollywood for 2014, collecting an estimated ₹131 crores.
 In 2016, he directed Akira starring Sonakshi Sinha.
-It is a remake of Tamil film Mouna Guru.
+It is a remake of the Tamil film Mouna Guru.
 Then, he directed Spyder starring Mahesh Babu and Rakul Preet Singh.
-He joined with Vijay once again for the movie Sarkar which is produced by Sun Pictures Kalanithi Maran which released on 6 November 2018 for the Diwali.
-It released in over 3000 screens around the world.
-The next, his film Darbar starring Rajinikanth was released on 9 January 2020.
+He joined with Vijay once again for the movie Sarkar which is produced by Sun Pictures Kalanithi Maran which released in 2018 for the Diwali.
+It was released in over 3000 screens around the world.
+The next, his film Darbar starring Rajinikanth was released in 2020.

+After a gap of 5 years, Murugadoss made his directorial comeback in 2025 with two films – Sikandar with Salman Khan, and Madharaasi with Sivakarthikeyan.